MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-introduction.md

 **I'm connecting to time series data and still don’t see the history of the metric.
 Why not?**

-We don't pull in the history of time series if we only have a partial date (day of the week, month, etc.) We can only pull in the history of a time series when we have a full date to track (day, month, and year).
+We don't pull in the history of time series if we only have a partial date, for example, day of the week or month.
+We can only pull in the history of a time series when we have a full date to track, such as day, month, and year.

 **Why aren't my metrics getting updated over time in my scorecard?**

 There are a few reasons why your metric may not be getting updated:

 - It’s a manual metric: Manual metrics aren't updated automatically as they're not connected to a data source with regular refreshes.
 To create a history for a manual metric, do regular check-ins.
 - You don't have scheduled refresh for the dataset: Metric values are only updated as often as the dataset is refreshed.
-If you don’t have a scheduled refresh on your dataset, you won't see any updates in the metric value.
+If you don’t have a scheduled refresh on your dataset, you don't see any updates in the metric value.
 Learn about [scheduled refresh](../connect-data/refresh-scheduled-refresh.md).
 - Metrics don’t get updated if they're created from a push dataset.

 **I'm trying to create a metric but I can’t connect to a report.
 Why do I see a yellow warning icon?**